percona/pmm/README.md

 ## Version switching

-We are trialing the use of [mike] to build different versions.
+We use [mike] to build different versions of the documentation.
+Currently, only two are built, the latest PMM 1 and PMM 2 versions.

-With this, a [GitHub actions] workflow runs `mike` (which runs `mkdocs`).
+A [GitHub actions] workflow runs `mike` which in turn runs `mkdocs`.
 The HTML is committed and pushed to the `publish` branch.
-The whole branch is then copied (by us, naturally) to our web server.
+The whole branch is then copied (by an internal Percona Jenkins job) to our web server.

 ## Image overlays